DerekLeeCS/Computational_Cognitive_Science/Documentation.md

 ### Source
 > `function ps = makechunks(data, ps)`

 "Chunk" appears to be a term from cognitive psychology.
 Essentially a class.
 If correct, function organizes data into classes.
+Only used if there is missing data.

 Example of a chunk: